 People use shall very rarely in modern English and consider it old-fashioned but still people should be familiar with the traditional distinctions between use of shall and will.
 Look at the opening line of a sonnet (poem) by William Shakespeare.

-• “Shall I compare thee to a summer’s day?”
+“Shall I compare thee to a summer’s day?”
 (William Shakespeare)

-Emphatic Use of Shall and Will: (Command, offer, promise or sense of importance)
+Emphatic use of shall and Will: (Command, offer, promise or sense of importance)

-In above discussion, hope you have understand the use of shall and will.
+In above discussion, hope you have understood the use of shall and will.
 But it is very interesting that when we use will or shall for emphasis, we break the above rules.
 How we use it in emphatic cases or when we make a statement with Command, offer, promise or sense of importance?
 It is very simple.
 We will reverse the rules for shall and will.
 We will put shall with second and third person and will with the first person.
 Look at the examples below.

-• “You will go to the class.”
+“You will go to the class.”
 (Simple statement)

-• “You shall go to the class.”
+“You shall go to the class.”
 (Command)

-• “I shall attend your wedding party.”
+“I shall attend your wedding party.”
 (Simple statement)

-• “I will attend your wedding party.”
+“I will attend your wedding party.”
 (Promise)

 In modern English, will is ok in 99.9% cases.
 Eve in formal writings will is acceptable for first person.
 But if you want to be very formal or writing a legal document, then you should write shall with the first person.